Domestic policy of the second Trump administration: Military

+Hegseth prevented promotions for women and people of color.

 Religion

 Trump's 2024 presidential campaign took on the symbols, rhetoric and agenda of Christian nationalism.
 He wove Christian religious imagery into his ideology, characterizing it as a "righteous crusade" against "atheists, globalists and the Marxists".
 Trump has been critical of what he has characterized as a persecution of Christians.
 On February 6, following the National Prayer Breakfast, he signed an executive order to create a task force to "immediately halt all forms of anti-Christian targeting and discrimination within the federal government, including at the DOJ, which was absolutely terrible, the IRS, the FBI — terrible — and other agencies."
 Trump appointed Attorney General Pam Bondi to lead the task force and appointed Paula White to direct the White House Faith Office.

 As in Trump's first presidency, the administration weakened the Johnson Amendment.
 The administration intervened on behalf of the plaintiffs in a lawsuit against SB 5375 a Washington State law that makes members of clergy mandatory reporters of child abuse.
 Unlike in other states, SB 5375 also applies to what's shared during confession leading the administration to claim the law infringed on religious freedom.

-In September 2025, the administration sued protesters of an event at a Synagogue In West Orange, New Jersey under the FACE Act alleging the "actions were intended to interfere with the synagogue community’s right to freely exercise their religion".
-The event was a real estate fair for property in the State of Israel and in settlements, which are illegal under international law.